Get Ready for a New School Year

 • How Do I Get Involved?

-Part of being a part of the Crescent community is learning about all of our initiatives and finding out what works for you.
-There are plenty of opportunities to help throughout the year, whether you are able to be on campus or not.
-We have a full calendar of events that cover an expanse of different tasks and activities.
+We have a full calendar of events that cover a wide range of different tasks and activities.
 To see what’s available, click on the red “Volunteer Signup” button found in the CPA resource tile in the Green Room.
 The CPA deeply appreciates all of our parent volunteers!